Extendy/SmartyURL/docs/why-smartyurl.md

-# Why to use SmartyURL
+# Why to use SmartyURL?

 Beyond URL Management: Unleashing the Power of SmartyURL.
 With SmartyURL you control everything.